gajinkee/cat-web/README.md

 1. wat version of rails to use...webpacker works for rails 6 but rails 7 uses importmapped hotwire or smt
 2. shakapacker replaces webpacker tho... (soln: Just use webpacker.
 Upgrade to shakapaker possibly in future)
-3. typescript needed for functionality so cant rely on esb which I already created a project on 3a.
-Restart project from scratch with above implementations and implement react for the front
+3. typescript needed for functionality so cant rely on esb which I already created a project on
+4. Restart project from scratch with above implementations and implement react for the front

 Solutions found:

 1. rails 7 with react is the way
 2. use css-bundling (the default options for many things where wrong out-the-box)
-3. react frontend
+3. react frontend only. `rails new -j esbuild` to allow by default
+4. Starting config `rails new app_name -j esbuild -db postgresql -c bootstrap` (or without bootstrap)

 Todo

 1. Commenter is incorrect.
-Shud reflect current user
+Shud reflect current user ✅
-2. Tags for each post (major task, impt!)
+2. Tags for each post (major task, impt!) 🚩
-   2b.
-Search function for posts (optional)
+3. Search function for posts (optional)
-3. Switch to MUI (optional.
-Bootstrap is fine)
+4. Switch to MUI (optional.
+Bootstrap is fine) 🚩
-4. Redesign the page
+5. Redesign the page
-5. github workflow needs to be edited to work (default commands are wrong)
+6. github workflow needs to be edited to work (default commands are wrong)